-- Routine blood testing is performed to monitor your kidney function and blood count at least 6-monthly, more frequently for those with impaired kidney function, and after a change in certain medications - Commonly requested blood tests include: Urea\ & Electrolytes\ (test of kidney function), full blood count (test to ensure you do not have anaemia\) or Ferritin\ levels to check you don't have iron deficiency\ that remains common in people with Heart Failure.
+- Routine blood testing is performed to monitor your kidney function and blood count at least 6-monthly, more frequently for those with impaired kidney function, and after a change in certain medications - Commonly requested blood tests include: urea, creatinine and electrolytes (test of kidney function), thyroid disease (test to measure thyroid function), full blood count (test to ensure you do not have anaemia) or ferritin levels to check you don't have iron deficiency that remains common in people with Heart Failure.

-MULTI-DISCIPLINARY TEAM (MDT)\
+MULTIDISCIPLINARY TEAM (MDT)

-A Multi-Disciplinary Team (MDT)\ is your team of healthcare professionals that all have different skills to collectively help manage your Heart Failure.
+A Multidisciplinary Team (MDT) is your team of healthcare professionals that all have different skills to collectively help manage your Heart Failure.

-Your Multi-Disciplinary Team (MDT)\ should include:
+Your Multidisciplinary Team (MDT) should include: